 Components of Buffer Stock

-• Average demand rate is the typical daily or weekly sales volume of a product serving as the baseline for calculating how much additional stock may be required during fluctuations.
+- Average demand rate shows the typical daily or weekly sales volume used as the baseline for planning.

-• Lead time is the time it takes for suppliers to deliver goods after an order is placed.
-Longer lead times increase the need for buffer stock to prevent short-term shortages.
+- Lead time is the time suppliers need to deliver goods after an order is placed.

 Geographical Considerations in Buffer Stock Management